Cazaimi/simpleMacTimer/README.md

 ### Setting a custom announcement

-1. Run the command: `bash setup.sh`
+1. Run the command `bash setup.sh`.
-2. Enter the command you wish to be announced
+2. Enter the command you wish to have announced.
-3. Press Return/Enter
+3. Press Return/Enter.
 4. The next time the timer is run, your custom command will be announced.